GasparyanG/zao/README.md

 ```

 #### String
-In ZAO string is a collection of characters enclosed in double quotes (`""`).
+ZAO's string is a collection of characters enclosed in double quotes (`""`).
 ```php
 ""                      // Empty string.
 "c"                     // String containing single character.